CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 > **Clarification:** The unused direct influence for an influence check against an item **is** affected by any direct influence modification that the target item gives its bearer.

 {: .note }
 > **Example:** Wendy moves her company to the same site as Nick's company.
 During her site phase, Lieutenant of Morgul attempts to influence Radbug (an Orc).
 Wendy has 5 unused general influence, Nick has 2 unused general influence, and Lieutenant of Morgul has 2 unused direct influence.
 Since Lieutenant of Morgul is attempting to influence an Orc, his special ability gives him +3 direct influence for a total of 5.
 Finally, Wendy reveals her own Radbug card.
 So.
-Radbug's mind is O for the purposes of this roll.
+Radbug's mind is 0 for the purposes of this roll.
 >
 > Wendy rolls 2D6 and gets a 6, while Nick rolls 2D6 and gets a 7.
 So the modified result of the influence check is 2 = 6 (Wendy's roll) + 5 (Lieutenant of Morgul's unused direct influence) - 2 (Nick's unused general influence) - 7 (Nick's roll).
 >